 Incorporating a spiritual framework to enrich quality of life

-Preparation and integration of non-western medicine journeys
+Preparation and integration of medicine journeys

 -